filecoin-project/devgrants/open-grant-proposals/autonomous-interdependent-repositories.md

 as "the longest chain" to build a complete picture of people modifying Repository data at different times and locations, potentially without online connectivity.

+The other thing blockchains add is the already figured out insentive system and thought out economics of the data storage.
+AIRport can simply build on top of already researched and implemented work and now "reinvent the wheel".

 ## Value

 ![AIRport as Cordova application](presentations/images/AIRport-in-Cordova.png)